altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

   case event                                    ⇒ // ...
 }
 ```
-- The replayed messages that follow the SnapshotOffer message, if any, are younger than the offered snapshot.
+- The replayed messages that follow the `SnapshotOffer` message, if any, are younger than the offered snapshot.
 - They finally recover the persistent actor to its current (i.e. latest) state.
 - In general, a persistent actor is only offered a snapshot if that persistent actor
     - has previously saved one or more snapshots
-    - and at least one of these snapshots matches the SnapshotSelectionCriteria that can be specified for recovery.
+    - and at least one of these snapshots matches the `SnapshotSelectionCriteria` that can be specified for recovery.
 ```scala
 override def recovery = Recovery(fromSnapshot = SnapshotSelectionCriteria(
   maxSequenceNr = 457L,
   maxTimestamp = System.currentTimeMillis))
 ```
-- If not specified, they default to SnapshotSelectionCriteria.Latest which selects the latest (= youngest) snapshot.
+- If not specified, they default to `SnapshotSelectionCriteria.Latest` which selects the latest (= youngest) snapshot.
-- To disable snapshot-based recovery, applications should use SnapshotSelectionCriteria.None.
+- To disable snapshot-based recovery, applications should use `SnapshotSelectionCriteria.None`.
-- A recovery where no saved snapshot matches the specified SnapshotSelectionCriteria will replay all journaled messages.
+- A recovery where no saved snapshot matches the specified `SnapshotSelectionCriteria` will replay all journaled messages.

 #### Note
-- In order to use snapshots, a default snapshot-store (akka.persistence.snapshot-store.plugin) must be configured,
+- In order to use snapshots, a default snapshot-store (`akka.persistence.snapshot-store.plugin`) must be configured,
-    - or the PersistentActor can pick a snapshot store explicitly by overriding def snapshotPluginId: String.
+    - or the `PersistentActor` can pick a snapshot store explicitly by overriding `def snapshotPluginId: String`.
 - Since it is acceptable for some applications to not use any snapshotting, it is legal to not configure a snapshot store.
 - However, Akka will log a warning message when this situation is detected
     - and then continue to operate until an actor tries to store a snapshot,
-    - at which point the operation will fail (by replying with an SaveSnapshotFailure for example).
+    - at which point the operation will fail (by replying with an `SaveSnapshotFailure` for example).
 - Note that the "persistence mode" of Cluster Sharding makes use of snapshots.
 - If you use that mode, you’ll need to define a snapshot store plugin.

 ## Snapshot deletion
-- A persistent actor can delete individual snapshots by calling the deleteSnapshot method
+- A persistent actor can delete individual snapshots by calling the `deleteSnapshot` method
     - with the sequence number of when the snapshot was taken.
-- To bulk-delete a range of snapshots matching SnapshotSelectionCriteria, persistent actors should use the deleteSnapshots method.
+- To bulk-delete a range of snapshots matching `SnapshotSelectionCriteria`, persistent actors should use the `deleteSnapshots` method.

 ## Snapshot status handling
 - Saving or deleting snapshots can either succeed or fail